SuzukaDev/suzukadev.github.io/content/articles/about-me/index.es.md

 <!-- I personally do not feel the urge to change other's views (and to be honest this feels like a super power nowadays).
 I'm always curious to learn about other views that are different than mine, even if is just to reinforce mines.
 But overall, my peace is rarely altered by others.
 Even though, I think there are some common grounds we all should share and defend firmly, specially when it comes to basic human rights and decency.
 Basic things as do **not** discriminating someone because of their sex, ethnicity, race, sexual orientation, how they identify themselves, etc., is a must, in my humble opinion.
 I think empathy and understanding is key. -->
-Nunca siento la necesidad de cambiar las opiniones de los demás (la verdad es que esto se siente como un superpoder hoy en día).
+Nunca siento la necesidad de cambiar las opiniones de los demás (la verdad es que esto se siente como un superpoder a día de hoy).
 Siempre tengo curiosidad por aprender sobre las opiniones que son diferentes a las mías, incluso si es solo para reforzar las opiniones que ya tenía.
 Pero en general, mi paz rara vez se ve alterada por lo que otros piensen o puedan decir.
 Aun así, creo que hay algunos puntos en común que todos deberíamos compartir y **defender firmemente**, especialmente en lo que respecta a los derechos humanos básicos y a la dignidad de las personas.
 Cosas básicas como no discriminar a alguien por su sexo, etnia, raza, orientación sexual, cómo se identifican, etc., me parece muy importante.

 <!-- I think empathy and understanding is key. -->